neuefische/wd-flipped-classroom-curriculum/brainstorm-hub/guest-lectures.md

-# Ideas for guestlectures
+# Ideas for guest lectures

 the lectures will take place after the lunchbreak for 30-45min, from 13:30 - max.
 14:15

-- seld-sufficient learning
+- self-sufficient learning
-  .._ How to google fast and smart
+  * How to google fast and smart
-  .._ Introduction to a Dev's best friends (Stackoverflow, MDN..)
+  * Introduction to a Dev's best friends (Stackoverflow, MDN..)

 - efficient group-work
-  ..\* expectation management
+  * Expectation management

 - Selfmanagement
-  .._ Time management
+  * Time management
-  .._ How to set priorities right
+  * How to set priorities right

 - Agile Workflow